 There is also more than one way to invest in a community.
 PSEG Long Island supports charities, and actively volunteers at local community events such as the March of Dimes, Marcum Workplace Challenge, and Strides Against Breast Cancer.
-PSEG Long Island also provides educational outreach to 200 schools across Long Island and the Rockaways on energy efficiency, reaching over 100,000 students.
+PSEG Long Island also provides educational programs on energy efficiency to 200 schools across Long Island and the Rockaways, reaching over 80,000 students each year.